-The Welcome Center houses our Trading Post stocked with books, art, O’Keeffe ephemera and a delectible cafe.
+The Welcome Center houses our Trading Post stocked with books, art, O’Keeffe ephemera and a delectable cafe.

-You are welcome to join us for meals in our Dining Hall and can purchase meal tickets at the Welcome Center and outside the Dining Hall.
+You are welcome to join us for meals in our Dining Hall.
+You can purchase meal tickets at the Welcome Center and outside the Dining Hall.